Lighthouses of Israel

 Approx. 18 m (56 ft) multistage white tower mounted on a 2-story round concrete

 base.
-Wikimedia has several photos, Lightphotos.net has a photo, and Google has an indistinct satellite view.
+Wikimedia has several photos, Lightphotos.net has a photo, and Google has a street view and an indistinct satellite view.
 Located at the end of the main breakwater of the Ashkelon Marina.

 Accessible by walking the pier.
 Site open, tower closed.
 Admiralty E5970.5; NGA 113-21272.1.